AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 - `vibes fireworks claunch`: Run electronic structure calculations on clusters and everything else locally
 - `vibes fireworks qlaunch`: Run all jobs on clusters using the queuing system
-- `vibes fireworks rlaunch`: Run all jobs on locally
+- `vibes fireworks rlaunch`: Run all jobs locally
 - The FireWorks utilities:

 A more detailed description for each running option can be found in their respective documentation.